 A Fulbright Scholar, Katie is a relentless advocate for underrepresented communities, promoting social justice for low-income youth.
 Her work spans from teaching immigrant communities in Southern California to creating transformative college promotion programs in Chile and Colombia.
 Katie’s deep love of community leads her to volunteer with Santa Barbara Tennis Patrons, leading street tennis workshops for marginalized youth.

 Kristine is a San Marcos High School alumna and a Mission Scholars participant, passionate about educational equity and dedicated to empowering first-generation and low-income students to achieve their goals.
-She recently served as an intern at the New England Board of Higher Education and currently works at Brown University as an administrative assistant, course developer, and research assistant for the Education Department, in addition to interning with Mission Scholars for three years.
+She recently served as an intern at the New England Board of Higher Education and worked for Brown University as an administrative assistant, course developer, and research assistant for the Education Department.

-B.A.
-Candidate Brown University, Education and International and Public Affairs
+Brown University, Bachelor of Arts in Education and International Affairs

 During her time as an undergraduate at UCLA, Mayra spent her summers working with underrepresented low-income students from the Bay Area to help them navigate a pre-college experience on Stanford’s campus.
 Her role involved facilitating college success workshops, SAT prep, and program planning.
 Mayra strongly believes in leveling the playing field and advocating for resilient first-generation students.